 My original intent was to reverse engineer the set and make it function again.
 I had no documentation or details on the power supply requirements.
 The set was built into the small chassis using many parts, including six tubes, four transformers and numerous passive components.
 It did not take long for me to realize that I had to remove many of the parts in order to figure out how the transmitter was wired.
 That eventually led to my decision to part-out the set and turn it into something new.

 As can be seen in the photo of the bottom of the set, the front variable capacitor had been disconnected from the mechanical tuning linkage and the middle variable capacitor had been replaced with a higher capacitance unit.
-The two variable capacitors and the modified inductor on the top of the chassis formed a PI output section.
-Four more turns were added to that inductor make the PI circuit tune better on the low end of the 80 meter band.
+The two variable capacitors and the modified inductor on the top of the chassis formed a standard PI output section.
+Four more turns were added to that inductor make the PI circuit tune better on the low end of the 80 meter band where it operates.

 This project involves the use of potentially lethal high voltages including 120 VAC and 400 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power cord should always be removed and the power supply capacitors should be discharged before working on the transmitter.

 As explained above, many of the original components were removed from the set and placed aside for future use.
 A lot of the interior wiring had been routed with un-insulated shielded wire.
 That wiring was left in place or pushed aside for later re-use.
 The radio had bypass capacitors installed in many locations, these were left in place wherever possible.
 The use of many bypass capacitors became one of the "themes" of this project, they are used on both ends of many control/filament lines and on most of the connectors to the external wiring.